 ANTH 217-3 Language and Culture This course provides an overview of the ways linguistic anthropology analyzes languages and communication.
 Topics may include: ethnolinguistics and ethnoscience; discourse analysis; and language use and language planning in the modern nation-state.

-Prerequisites: None Precluded: ANTH 306-3 and ANTH 402-3 Recommended: ANTH 102-3 of major issues in contemporary primatology, including origins and evolution, taxonomy, socioecology, mating systems, dominance, co-operative and coercive structures, intelligence and conservation.
+Precluded: ANTH 306-3 and ANTH 402-3

+ANTH 220-3 Introduction to Primatology A survey of major issues in contemporary primatology, including origins and evolution, taxonomy, socioecology, mating systems, dominance, co-operative and coercive structures, intelligence and conservation.